sakshisharma84/launchpad/docs/system-requirements.md

 ##### WinRM

 As an alternative to SSH, you can use [WinRM](https://docs.microsoft.com/en-us/windows/win32/winrm/portal) can be also used on Windows hosts as an alternative to SSH.

 ### Ports Used

-When installing a UCP cluster, a series of ports need to be opened to incoming traffic.
-See [UCP documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/install-ucp.html#ports-used) for more details.
+When installing a MKE cluster, a series of ports need to be opened to incoming traffic.
+See [MKE documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/install-ucp.html#ports-used) for more details.